 D & M WSC purchases water from CITY OF NACOGDOCHES.
-CITY OF NACOGDOCHES provides purchase surface water from Lake Nacogdoches located in Nacogdoches County, Texas.
+CITY OF NACOGDOCHES provides purchase surface water from Lake Nacogdoches.

 TCEQ completed an assessment of your source water, and results indicate that some of our sources are susceptible to certain contaminants.
 The sampling requirements for your water system is based on this susceptibility and previous sample data.
 Any detections of these contaminants will be found in this Consumer Confidence Report.
 For more information on source water assessments and protection efforts at our system contact Donnie Babb at 936-559-9900.